ottonomous/OTS_FrontEnd_Challenge/README.md

 - Change the remote to a private GitHub repository under your username
 - Push code to that remote, using clear Commits and Pull Requests with clear messages
 - Code!

-## Submission

-This project should be submitted by adding [@znicholasbrown](https://github.com/znicholasbrown) as a collaborator to your cloned repository on GitHub.
-Once you've done so, please send an email to [nicholas@prefect.io](nicholas@prefect.io) to confirm your submission.

 ## Local Development